Woke AF is a zero-calorie, zero-sugar, energy-boosting pre-workout formula that powers you through the most demanding training sessions.

 - ActiGin – 25mg

-Each tub contains 30 servings, which will last you a whole month (or 30 workouts).
+Each tub contains 30 servings, lasting a full month (or 30 training sessions).

-You can purchase one tub of Woke AF for $55 with a 45-day money-back guarantee.
+One tub of Woke AF costs $55 with a 45-day money-back guarantee.
 They offer fifteen flavors, including Blue Raz, Blood Raz, Grape, Rocket Pop, and Killa OJ.

 Woke AF Pros vs. Cons